 - A Final Exam ...
 25%

-Detailed information about these requirements are covered in Course Assignments in Course Orientation.
+Detailed information about these requirements is covered in Course Assignments in Course Orientation.

 The grading scale below indicates the general standards I use in METEO 3.
 Depending on the performance of the class, grades may be curved to students' advantage.

 For this course, we recommend the minimum technical requirements outlined on the Dutton Institute Technical Requirements page, including the requirements listed for same-time, synchronous communications.
 If you need technical assistance at any point during the course, please contact the Outreach Helpdesk (for World Campus students) or the ITS Help Desk (for students at all other campus locations).